tomas-fryza/vhdl-course/labs/05-ffs/README.md

 The basic difference between a latch and a flip-flop is a gating or clocking mechanism: flip-flop is edge-triggered and a latch is level triggered.

-1. Perform the following steps to model at D-type flip-flop entity in Vivado.
+1. Perform the following steps to model D-type flip-flop entity in Vivado.

    1. Create a new Vivado RTL project `flip_flops` in your `labs/05-ffs` working folder.
    2. Create a VHDL source file `d_ff_rst` for D-type flip-flop circuit with synchronous reset.